 If you’re new to RVA or maybe just haven’t gotten out to explore much.
-I have created this post to show you some sweet pics and too help you visit some of my favorite places to catch a sunset in Richmond VA.
+I have created this post to show you some sweet pics and to help you visit some of my favorite places to catch a sunset in Richmond VA.

 The CSX A-Line Bridge is one sunset spot I regrettably can’t include here since I haven’t actually taken pictures there.
 I know how to get there, but just haven’t ventured out there for pictures.
 Guess that’s due soon.

 Beautiful Richmond VA Sunsets

 I will start with the most obvious first to get it out of the way.
-This is spot is beautiful, easy to get to and can’t be beat when wanting to catch a Richmond sunset.
+This spot is beautiful, easy to get to, and can’t be beaten when wanting to catch a Richmond sunset.

 Libby Hill Park

-Parking is super close within the neighborhood surrounding Libby Hill Park.
-The park itself has plenty of space for a family picnic, toss around a frisbee or have your engagement photos taken there.
+Parking is super close in the neighborhood surrounding Libby Hill Park.
+The park itself has plenty of space for a family picnic, tossing around a frisbee, or having your engagement photos taken there.

 There’s at least one photographer there every clear eventing setup with their tripod, snapping away.
 The edge can get crowded at times but I’ve found some most of the crowd disappears as soon as the sun does.
-They totally miss the beautiful purples above the cityscape once the suns goes out of sight so I recommend staying a little while longer.
+They totally miss the beautiful purples above the cityscape once the sun goes out of sight so I recommend staying a little while longer.

 There are a few other spots to check out closer to the Confederate Soldiers and Sailors Monument.
 A few benches to relax and a cool fountain that glistens in the sunset colors.

 But it’s hard to beat the classic Libby Hill Park view.

-Another favorite place to catch the sunset at or near the James River.
+Another favorite place to catch the sunset is at or near the James River.
 I normally park at the Starbucks and walk onto the bridge.
-Getting past the tree-line/riverbank yields some pretty good views.
+Getting past the tree line/riverbank yields some pretty good views.
 Composure may be a little tough, but the colors are beautiful.